AAhusk/CS314_Website/team/sprint2.md

 ## Definition of Done

+* Every Epic is completed, along with associated tasks.
 * Version in pom.xml should be `<version>2.0.0</version>` for your final build for deployment.
 * Increment release `v2.0` created on GitHub with appropriate version number and name.
 * Increment deployed for testing and demonstration on SPRINT2 assignment.